PlagueHO/Workshop-AKS/README.md

    ![Select Bash Cloud Shell](images/selectbashcloudshell.png "Select Bash Cloud Shell")

-## Part 2 - Create an Azure Container Service
+## Part 2 - Create an Azure Kubernetes Service

-We will now use the Cloud Shell to create a new Azure Container Service (ACS) Kubernetes cluster that will be used to host our containers.
+We will now use the Cloud Shell to create a new Azure Kubernetes Service (AKS) cluster that will be used to host our containers.

-Any ACS service you create will be publically accessible on the internet.
+Any AKS service you create will be publically accessible on the internet.
-A URL will be automatically assigned to your ACS service that you will be able to use to access your containers and manage your cluster.
+A URL will be automatically assigned to your AKS service that you will be able to use to access your containers and manage your cluster.

 1. Launch an **Cloud Shell** in the Azure Portal or as a standalone console: